Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Appending: Returns a new string by copying memory (see line 6).
 The join function has a similar syntax to Python's join.
 You can join elements using the current string as a delimiter (see line 7).
 You can also use it to join elements of a StaticIntTuple (line 8).

 `atoi`: The term comes from the C stdlib for ASCII to long-integer, it converts a string to an Int (currently just works with base-10 / decimal).

-Use chr to convert an integer between 0 and 255 to a string containing the single character. ord stands for ordinal which means the position of the character in ASCII.
+Use `chr` to convert an integer between 0 and 255 to a string containing the single character. ord stands for ordinal which means the position of the character in ASCII.
 Only 1 byte utf8 (ASCII) characters currently work, anything outside will currently wrap (see line 9).

+Use String(integer) to convert an integer to a string.

 The `isdigit` function checks if the character passed in is a valid decimal between 0 and 9, which in ASCII is 48 to 57.